 I review and respond to all submissions; however, I cannot take them all on.
 I am only one person and my calendar fills up quickly.
 If I have to pass on your project, please do not take it personally.

-Projects are priced based on the editing service needed (see below), the level of time involved, and the manner in which the author requests feedback (electronic-edit, hard copy edit, or both).
+Projects are priced based on the editing service needed (see below), the level of time involved, and the manner in which the author requests feedback.
 In all levels of editing, the author’s voice is respected and kept true.
 I bid each project bid separately.
 Each project will be accompanied by its own contract which is created, sent, and signed by me, the owner of Write for Success Editing Services.
 Ongoing hourly work can be set up as a separate contract.
 This is useful when a writer requires a lot of short, back-and-forth type of work that often happens when a book is ready to be queried or for other personal contact between projects themselves.

-Editing is accomplished electronically using Word’s Track Changes feature which shows the author all changes made and allows the author to quickly and efficiently “accept” or “reject” them.
+Editing may be accomplished electronically using Word’s Track Changes feature which shows the author all changes made and allows the author to quickly and efficiently “accept” or “reject” them.
 I will provide you with ongoing commentary throughout the manuscript with appears in the document’s right-hand margin.